AngeloFranciscoSA/AngeloFranciscoSA/README.md

 After this, I start to working in Embraer SA as a Intern.
 Stay there from 1 year and 9 months, there I learned Python and Data Science.

-Nowadays, I'm working in TrackCash a Startup in my city.
-I'm responsible to API and Laravel backend.
+Recently, I was working in TrackCash a Startup in my city, I was responsible to API and Laravel backend.
+Now I'm working at INPE on the Queimadas project, with python programs and report generation

 ## About me